crystal-lang/crystal-book/guides/ci/travis.md

        - docker run -v $PWD:/src -w /src crystallang/crystal:0.31.1 crystal spec
 ```

-## Using external dependencies
+## Using binary dependencies

 Before presenting some examples, it is important to mention that there are many ways to achieve this and **it will heavily depend on our development workflow**.

 With this in mind, let's continue!

-Using shards dependencies (i.e. libraries declared in `shard.yml`) will not be a problem, because thanks to the `language: crystal` support, TravisCI automatically runs `shards install`.
+Using shards dependencies (i.e. libraries declared in `shard.yml`) will not be a problem because, thanks to the `language: crystal` support, Travis CI automatically runs `shards install`.

 But, how do we install dependencies outside `shards.yml`?
 Well, here is a first example installing SQLite3 using Travis CI configuration file:

 ```yaml
 # .travis.yml